-The five-day program, designed by Egypt-based SARD in partnership with us, is part of the and aimed to create new opportunities for underrepresented communities within the entertainment industry through training and upskilling.
+The five-day program, designed by Egypt-based SARD in partnership with us, is part of the Netflix Fund for Creative Equity and aimed to create new opportunities for underrepresented communities within the entertainment industry through training and upskilling.
 The women, recruited by SARD, come from Al Said in Upper Egypt, where there is plenty of untapped potential in the creative community.

 Speaking about the ‘Because She Created’ training program, Mariam Naoum, CEO and Founder of Sard, said: “Organizing this training program was a truly inspirational experience.
 Not only because it offered underrepresented women in Al Said a unique experience to help strengthen their creative expression skills, but also because it gave the Sard team the opportunity to work closely with young, creative, and inspirational women, who represent the uniqueness of Egyptian culture.
 It was a creative and inspirational journey that I hope to repeat for more aspiring female creatives from Egypt.”